MushroomObserver/mushroom-observer/test/fixtures/inat/README_INAT_FIXTURES.md

 - Slime mold
 - Fungus with photo that was uploaded to iNat >= 1 dat after iNat Obs was created
 - Multiple photos, not mirrored from MO
+- Photo with license that's not the MO default

 Need fixtures with the following fields: